zhangxiao2018/zhangxiao2018.github.io/_posts/2018-04-05-Poster-Model-Reconstruction-in Additive Printing-A-Approach-For-In-situ Monitoring-And-Nondestructive-Evaluation-of-Printed-Constructs-Site-launched.md

 <p>Thanks for Flexible Electronics & Additive Printing Laborotory (FEAP) &&& In-situ Characterization of Additive Printing Laboratory (iCAP).
 <p>  Website: www.imse.iastate.edu/feap
-<>This poster is shown in the Center for Nondestructive Evaluation, Iowa State University in April,2018.
+<p>This poster is shown in the Center for Nondestructive Evaluation, Iowa State University in April,2018.